TheKevJames/dotsystem/README.rst

 .. code-block:: console

-    # OSX only: disable SIP by booting into recovery mode (hold cmd-r on boot)
+    # OSX only: disable SIP by booting into recovery mode (intel: hold cmd-r on boot, m1: hold power button)
     csrutil disable

     # clone the dotsystem repo and do the initial sync